Chart Color Schemes

 Burnside Heights shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 34.2% for residents aged 15+, exceeding the SA3 area average of 24.3% and Australia's national average of 30.4%.
-Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications at 8.3% and graduate diplomas at 2.5%.
+The area's educational profile is notable regionally with university qualification rates at 34.2%, surpassing the SA3 area average of 24.3% and Australia's rate of 30.4%.
+Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (8.3%) and graduate diplomas (2.5%).
 Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications - advanced diplomas at 10.6% and certificates at 15.0%.

-Educational participation is high, with 38.5% of residents currently enrolled in formal education.
+Educational participation is high, with 38.5% currently enrolled in formal education.
 This includes 16.7% in primary education, 9.9% in secondary education, and 4.8% pursuing tertiary education.
-Kororoit Creek Primary School serves as the area's anchor educational institution, with a student population of 1,223.
-The area demonstrates above-average socio-educational conditions, with an ICSEA score of 1082.
-There is one primary school in Burnside Heights, with secondary options available in surrounding areas.

 Frequently Asked Questions - Education